lxzhu/lxzhu.github.io/_posts/2020-11-19-MediatorPatternInAspNetCore.md

 This post is about how to use Mediator pattern in asp.net.
 It is not finished yet.

+When a http request arrives an action method.
+The action method should get IMediator with [FromServices], and then construct an request, and send request to the its handler via Mediator.

 ```csharp
 [ScopedService(typeof(IMediator))]
 public class Mediator : IMediator, IAsyncMediator